pushkar-anand/aka/README.md

 # bashAliasCreator

 Easily create aliases for bash shells.
+No need to edit your .bashrc every time to add an alias. bashAliasCreator does that for you in just one line.

 ## Installation